Dylan Field: Post-product launch (2015–present)

 In 2021, the company was valued at US$10 billion in a subsequent round of financing.
 Forbes reported in 2021 that the company had US$75 million in revenue in 2020; that Joe Biden's presidential campaign managed all of its visual assets in Figma; and that "when toilet paper ran out across the U.S. in 2020, Kimberly-Clark drafted reorder forms using Figma's tools."
 Forbes estimated as a result of this valuation that Field and co-founder Evan Wallace were both "near-billionaires."

-On August 2nd 2025, the company IPO.
+In 2022, Adobe was blocked from buying the design startup for $20 billion.

+In July 2025, the company held its initial public offering on the New York Stock Exchange.

 Other activities

-Field is an angel investor in venture-backed startups, including OpenSea (founded by Devin Finzer, a friend of Field's from Brown), Loom, Warp, and Netlify.
+Field is an angel investor in venture-backed startups, including OpenSea (founded by Devin Finzer, a friend of Field's from Brown), Loom, Sunday Robotics, Warp, and Netlify.

 Field is also an NFT collector.
 Field purchased his first CryptoPunk NFT in January 2018.
 He later described himself thinking at the time, "this is probably the stupidest thing I've ever done."
-In 2021 it was reported that Field sold a CryptoPunk NFT for $7.5 million USD, the highest ever sale price for a CryptoPunk.
+In 2021 it was reported that Field sold a CryptoPunk NFT for $7.5 million, the highest ever sale price for a CryptoPunk.
 In the days afterward, Field discussed the sale on The Good Time Show, a popular Clubhouse show, comparing the sold NFT to "a digital Mona Lisa".

-This was Field's second reported sale, after a $1.5 million USD sale in February 2021.
+This was Field's second reported sale, after a $1.5 million sale in February 2021.
 As of March 2021, Field owned 11 other CryptoPunks as well as NFTs from Autoglyphs and Beeple.
-At that time, Forbes reported Field's profits from collecting to be $9.5 million USD.
+At that time, Forbes reported Field's profits from collecting to be $9.5 million.